-So, clearly pain is an important component of leadership.
+Clearly, pain is an important component of leadership.
 My son constantly reminds me, “no pain, no gain”.
-But the problem is, most of us are hard-wired to avoid pain at all costs.
+The problem is most of us are hardwired to avoid pain at all costs.

-Pain, suffering, problems and risks are something we run away from not run toward.
+Pain, suffering, problems and risks are something we run away from, not toward.
 It is much easier to hear about other people’s pains and rejoice in their successes but when it comes to us, we prefer to back down.

-It is very natural for all of us to avoid getting hurt.
-Yet, we cannot get to be a better leader without some body blows.
-As our natural inclination is to avoid pain, maybe we can learn from The Avengers on how they learnt to embrace pain.
+It is very natural for all of us to avoid getting hurt, yet we cannot become a better leader without some body blows.
+As our natural inclination is to avoid pain, maybe we can learn from The Avengers and how they embraced pain.

-Each of The Avengers, from Black Widow to Captain America had to endure tremendous painful life episodes.
-Yet, instead of wilting and running away, they reframed their beliefs.
+Each of The Avengers, from Black Widow to Captain America had to endure tremendously painful life episodes.
+Yet instead of wilting and running away, they reframed their beliefs.

-This powerful methodology of believing that pain is good, enabled them to continue their growth process, both as individuals and later going through more initial painful episodes as a team before embracing the pain of working together as a team.
+This powerful methodology of believing that pain is good enabled them to continue their growth process, both as individuals and later going through more initial painful episodes as a team before embracing the pain of working together.

 The starting point of embracing pain is to rewire our beliefs on pain.
 If we believe pain and suffering are negative elements, we end up with a clear agenda to avoid it.
-However, if we reframe our belief that every suffering that you go through gives you “new” lessons to be learnt, we view pain positively.
+However, if we reframe our belief that every suffering that you go through gives you new lessons, we view pain positively.

-Another way is to stack all your painful experiences upfront.
-Behavioural scientists discovered that an effective way to create a pleasurable experience is to ensure that the painful parts of the experience are arranged at the start of it.
+Another way is to stack all our painful experiences upfront.
+Behavioural scientists have discovered that an effective way to create a pleasurable experience is to ensure that the painful parts of the experience are arranged at the start of it.

-For example, if you are having a conversation with a customer, and start with the bad news and finish on a high, the meeting will be a success.
-The same thing happens in our suffering.
+For example, if you are having a conversation with a customer, start with the bad news and finish on a high and the meeting will be a success.
+The same thing happens with us andour suffering.
 Suffer as much upfront and the entire painful episode may end up being viewed positively by the world.